 We encourage parents and carers to take up one of the many opportunities to visit the school prior to applying for a place.
 Our headteacher will welcome you, provide an extensive tour and answer any questions you may have.
 Please contact a member of our Office Team on 020 7622 4101 or email email@example.com to arrange this and see upcoming dates below.

 During the national government restrictions in the autumn term, we also created this short video of our headteacher providing you a virtual tour:

-Feedback from parents and carers has been very positive:
+Feedback from parents and carers who have visited in person has been very positive:

 “I was very impressed with your school and your facilities.”

 “The teachers and the children all seemed very calm, engaged and happy.”

 Tour dates for the spring and summer terms:

 9.30am on Wednesday 21st April

 9.30am on Wednesday 9th June

 9.30am on Wednesday 23rd June